sentinel-hub/eo-learn/CONTRIBUTING.md

 pip install -r requirements-dev.txt -r requirements-docs.txt
 ```

-**Note:** to reduce later merge conflict, always pull the latest version of the `develop` branch of the upstream eo-learn repository ([located here](https://github.com/sentinel-hub/eo-learn/tree/develop)) to your fork before starting the work on your PR.
+**Note:** to reduce later merge conflicts, always pull the latest version of the `develop` branch from the upstream eo-learn repository ([located here](https://github.com/sentinel-hub/eo-learn/tree/develop)) to your fork before starting the work on your PR.

 ### Contribute an `EOTask`